 RBM Approvals and RBM calibration, what does it mean for the inspector.

 How to operate an RBM correctly step by step.

 Hydraulic lift and pull down, limits, principles and pitfalls.

 Brake test results interpretation.

 The course will be theory and practical (actual testing of vehicles).

 The practical part will be done at a pace to enable you to digest all of what is happening, with the theory in mind.

 Something that work pressures usually do not allow in the workshop.

-The Vehicle Inspector can use his/her own brake tester, or a Brake Tester on our training centre (e.g. VTEQ) can be used.
+The Vehicle Inspector can use his/her own brake tester, or a Brake Tester in our training centre (e.g. AECS STT45) can be used.